 Watch this video on Responsible Borrowing from the student aid website to learn about borrowing student loans.
 For more insightful videos on financial aid go to studentaid.gov/resources

 Federal Direct Subsidized Loans - this is a loan program available to students who are found to have a financial need as determined by completing the FAFSA.
-These low interest loans are funded by the federal government.
+These low-interest loans are funded by the federal government.
 Students must be enrolled at least half-time to be eligible for the Direct Loan program.
 Repayment does not begin until six months after the student graduates, leaves college, or is enrolled less than half-time.
 For a subsidized loan, the U.S. Department of Education pays the interest while you are in school at least half-time; for the first six months after you leave school (grace period); and during a period of deferment.
-To sign a master promissory note (MPN) for direct loan go to studentloans.gov.
+To sign a master promissory note (MPN) for direct loan visit https://studentaid.gov/mpn/.

-Federal Direct Unsubsidized Loans - Students who may not be eligible for any or all of the subsidized loan may be awarded for the difference through the unsubsidized loan.
-This federal loan is a non-need based loan program and is designed to assist eligible students by providing additional funds to meet the cost of education.
+Federal Direct Unsubsidized Loans - Students who may not be eligible for any or all of the subsidized loans may be awarded for the difference through the unsubsidized loan.
+This federal loan is a non-need-based loan program and is designed to assist eligible students by providing additional funds to meet the cost of education.
 Contact the Financial Aid Office for more information.
 There is no priority funding deadline for an unsubsidized loan.
 Students need to be enrolled at least half-time to qualify.
 You are responsible for paying the interest during all periods.
 If you choose not to pay the interest while in school, or during the grace period, the deferment period or the forbearance period your interest will accumulate and will be added to the principal amount.
-For more information go to studentloans.gov .
+For more information go HERE.